Townsend’s Big-eared Bat (Corynorhinus townsendii)

 Threats: The primary threat to Townsend’s Big-eared Bats in California is related to disturbance and/or destruction of roost sites; for example, recreational caving or mine exploration, mine reclamation, and renewed mining activities.
 Population declines (and possibly site reclamation) may result from reduction or elimination of proximate human activities and roost protection (e.g., by installing human exclusion features including grating and gates of several types including ladder gates and culverts w/full gates.
 Other factors may adversely affect Corys in other parts of its range including reduced genetic diversity where meta-populations become isolated, poisoning due to abuse of insecticides, and loss and reduction of foraging habitats.

-In general, the long-term persistence of North American bat species is threatened by:
+In general, the long-term persistence of this North American bat species is threatened by:

 • Loss of clean, open water;